-We all know that a belt can save or ruin any outfit.
+A belt can save or ruin any outfit.
 The same applies to the diamond girdle.
-Being a small part of a polished diamond, girdle plays an important role in measuring proportions of a stone and evaluating its cut quality.
+Being a small part of a polished diamond, the girdle plays an important role in measuring the proportions of a stone and evaluating its cut quality.

 To determine how well a diamond is cut the other parts of the stone are compared with the girdle in terms of size.
 For example, diamond total depth, crown height, pavilion depth and culet size are expressed as a percentage of the girdle.

 Total Depth % = Total Depth (mm) / Average Girdle Diameter x 100

 Crown Height % = Crown Height (mm) / Average Girdle Diameter x 100

 Pavilion Depth % = Pavilion Depth (mm) / Average Girdle Diameter x 100

 Culet Size % = Culet Size (mm) / Average Girdle Diameter x 100

 All these measurements determine how close the cut of a diamond is to the ideal proportions since an ideal-cut diamond has optimal proportions to maximize its brilliance and sparkle.
 The girdle is also an ideal location for laser inscriptions that help identify a particular stone among others without affecting its appearance.